Who we've worked with

 NZ Women's Empowerment Principles

 NZ Women's Empowerment Principles commissions NZWRI on an annual basis to conduct the NZ Women’s Empowerment Principles Survey (NZWEPS).
 The NZWEPS aims to uncover policies and practices within New Zealand’s largest organisations on behalf of the United Nations Women, with a specific focus on the seven UN Women’s Empowerment Principles.
-Since 2015, NZWRI has published the survey results for four consecutive years.

 The Social Policy Evaluation and Research Unit (Superu) were one of NZWRI's key partners between 2016 and 2018.
 Superu aimed to increase the use of evidence by people across the social sector and commissioned NZWRI to provide such evidence for two different projects.
 The first explored residential movement within New Zealand, which entailed the quantifying and characterising of NZ’s transient population.
 The second project examined the possibility of modernising the welfare and social assistance system to remove or reduce reliance on the couple-based unit of assessment in New Zealand.

 Superu was disestablished on 30 June 2018.
 The Social Investment Agency now houses all Superu reports and resource in The Hub.

 Te Taura Whiri i te Reo Maori (Maori Language Commission)